pluskal-lab/PiperFIM/README.md

 python scripts/02_run_sparql_queries.py
 ~~~

-The `03_run_sparql_queries.py` script cleans raw SPARQL query outputs by filtering out "unwanted substructures" erroneous reports in Wikidata as defined in the `config.yaml` file.
+The `03_clean_wikidata.py` script cleans raw SPARQL query outputs by filtering out "unwanted substructures" erroneous reports in Wikidata as defined in the `config.yaml` file.
 Cleaned results are saved in the `results/phylo_tree/wikidata_clean` folder.

 ~~~
 python scripts/03_run_sparql_queries.py
 ~~~

 ### Map SPARQL results onto the Angiosperm tree of life
-The `04_create_itol_annotation.py` script creates an annotation file (`iTOL_scaffolds.txt`) to use in [iTOL](https://itol.embl.de/) to map literature reports for each alkaloid scaffold (i.e., benzylisoquinoline, aporphine, piperolactam, piperidine, _seco_-benzylisoquinoline) in each genus covered in the angiorsperm tree of life published by [Zuntini et al. 2024](https://www.nature.com/articles/s41586-024-07324-0) (`global_tree_brlen_pruned_renamed.tre` file)
+The `04_create_itol_annotation.py` script creates an annotation file (`iTOL_scaffolds.txt`) to use in [iTOL](https://itol.embl.de/) to map literature reports for each alkaloid scaffold (i.e., benzylisoquinoline, aporphine, piperolactam, piperidine, _seco_-benzylisoquinoline) in each genus covered in the angiorsperm tree of life published by [Zuntini et al. 2024](https://www.nature.com/articles/s41586-024-07324-0) (`global_tree_brlen_pruned_renamed.tre` file).
+The resulting tree can be accessed at the following [link](https://itol.embl.de/tree/14723112167277531728383616).

 The `05_create_small_tree.py.py` script creates a smaller version of the `global_tree_brlen_pruned_renamed.tre` file by keeping only the orders where at least one alkaloid scaffold was reported.
+The resulting tree can be accessed at the following [link](https://itol.embl.de/tree/14723112167224931731658296).